 Though fatty, sugary eggnog already epitomizes the holiday spirit, there might come a time when you decide to add a little alcohol to make it the perfect unhealthy storm.
-Mmm, our sense are booming over cinnamon and nutmeg already.
-However, deciding what to mix with eggnog can be a challenge for those just getting acquainted in the milk punch world.
+Deciding what to mix with eggnog, though, can be a challenge for those just getting acquainted in the milk punch world.
 Luckily for you, we have the rundown.

 We understand if you’re too lazy — or too hungover — to make your own ‘nog from scratch.
 Any store-bought eggnog will work with the ingredients below, but shooting for a higher quality is always a good bet.
 If you’re having trouble deciding, we suggest trying Organic Valley’s Eggnog or another fresh, local brand in your area.

 Now, what to mix with eggnog.
-You should typically stick with dark, amber-colored spirits with a higher proof, such as Captain Morgan Spiced Rum, E & J VSOP Brandy or Maker’s Mark Bourbon.
-The spiced liqueur and higher alcohol content will neutralize the eggnog’s sweetness.
+You should typically stick with dark, amber-colored spirits with a higher proof (you know how we love our bourbon and our rum here).
+With these, the higher alcohol content will neutralize the egg nog’s sweetness.
 In turn, the other flavors in your eggnog will overpower the nuances of premium liquor, so there’s also no need to reach for the top shelf.
 Simply add a shot of reasonably priced, high-proofed booze and shake or stir it well.

 Feel free to play around with all sorts of eggnog concoctions.
 If you like it, it can’t be wrong, right?
 We advise against going overboard with ingredients, though.
 Instead, select one or two items from each category and try different combinations — ideally not all in one night.
-If you’re feeling ambitious, or want life made easy, consider checking out these tasty recipes:
+If you’re feeling ambitious, or want life made easy, consider checking out the following recipes.